Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon: Properties of the generalised Eulerian numbers of types and

 \section{Properties of the generalised Eulerian numbers of types~$\mathsf{A}$ and~$\mathsf{B}$}

-In this section explore properties of the generalised Eulerian numbers of types~$\mathsf{A}$ and~$\mathsf{B}$.
+In this section we leverage our dictionary of generalised Eulerian polynomials on the one hand and $h^*$-polynomials of suitable polytopes on the other hand to establish additional properties of the generalised Eulerian numbers of types~$\mathsf{A}$ and~$\mathsf{B}$.
 We use the special case of Theorems~\ref{MacMahonA} and~\ref{MacMahonB} where $q=1$ to re-prove palindromicity of the generalised Eulerian numbers of type~$\mathsf{A}$ and real-rootedness of the Eulerian numbers of types~$\mathsf{A}$ and~$\mathsf{B}$.
-These properties are known by \cite[Proposition~2.12]{OrbitDirichlet}, \cite{Frobenius} and \cite{Brenti}.
+These properties are known by \cite[Proposition~2.12]{OrbitDirichlet}, \cite{Frobenius}, and \cite{Brenti}.
 Moreover, we obtain new results for the generalised Eulerian numbers of type~$\mathsf{B}$, which turn out to be palindromic and unimodal.